 Require financial institutions to pay particular attention that the principle is observed wherewith to branches and subsidiaries in countries which do not or insufficiently apply the FATF Recommendations.

 |Shell banks (R.18)|

-There should be an obligation on financial institutions to satisfy themselves that a respondent financial institution in a foreign country is not permitting its accounts to be used by shell banks.
+Prohibit financial institutions from entering into, or continuing, correspondent banking relationships with shell banks and require financial institutions to satisfy themselves that respondent financial institutions in a foreign country do not permit their accounts to be used by shell banks.

 |Money value transfer services (SR.VI)|